 The next three pictures are a Shoyu factory from the early 20th Century.
 Shikoku was also (and still is?) a major Shoyu producer in Japan.

-I hope that glimpse of Shikoku Mura have interested you.
+I hope that this overview of Shikoku Mura has interested you.
 It’s definitely something worth visiting when you’re in Takamatsu, even more so if you don’t know much about rural Japan in the past 400 years or so.